letsfae/FaeMap-Frontend/README.md

 # FaeMap-Frontend

 ## Use of SwiftyJSON
-* SwiftJSON is a public framework, aims to deal with the JSON data from Backend.
+SwiftJSON is a public framework, aims to deal with the JSON data from Backend.

-* Because of the "Optianal" and "Wrapping" features of Swift language, it becomes complex to get the real data and handle the error as the same time.
+Because of the "Optianal" and "Wrapping" features of Swift language, it becomes complex to get the real data and handle the error as the same time.

-* It is a must for Fae Frontend Developers to know how it works and how to use.
+It is a must for Fae Frontend Developers to know how it works and how to use.

+For Example,

 The code would look like this:
 ```swift